yujinrobot/yujin_lidar/README.md

 - Package Name: yujin_lidar
 - Node Name: yujin_pub
 ### Parameters (Type, Default value, Unit)
+If you do not specify parameters' values, default values will be used.
+Parameters with name "height" require exact values to be put in order to produce an exact picture of surroundings.
 #### ip_address (string, "192.168.1.251", N/A)
 - An IP address of your LiDAR
 #### resolution (double, 0.1756097561, degree)